-Another aim of some of the interventions in Spanish hospitals was to improve communication within the medical team.
-Some organizations strongly recommend these type of intervention as they can reduce the anxiety associated with uncertainty and dysfunction in communication flows.
+Another aim of some of the interventions in Spanish hospitals was to improve communication within the medical

 The interventions in the present study were delivered mainly by mental health specialists, primarily clinical psychologists.
 This is important and a positive feature of these programmes, especially given that one of the main issues detected in China was the high number of volunteers delivering these interventions.
-Mental health professionals are preferable over volunteers as they guarantee higher professional skills, are better integrated within the health care system and ensure the continuity of care over the time.
+15 Mental health professionals are preferable over volunteers as they guarantee higher professional skills, are better integrated within the health care system and ensure the continuity of care over the time.
 However, a wide range of different interventions was offered at these hospitals, and there was a notable lack of coordination among the institutions and no national guidelines were available.
 Better coordination among hospitals would likely improve the quality of the interventions, in part by ensuring that "best practices" are used.